 - Lack of in-depth analysis features

-- Reports having fewer features which make analysis bit difficult
+- Reports have fewer features which makes analysis a bit difficult

 Apache JMeter Official Website

 Apache JMeter is a simple and useful performance testing tool.
-Most of the product based companies use JMeter to test the performance of their products.
-But, service-based companies have a different thought and shows less interest to accept JMeter.
+Most product-based companies use JMeter to test the performance of their products.
+But, service-based companies have a different thought and show less interest to accept JMeter.
 They still prefer and recommend the licensed tool.
 Although, it is very well accepted by many clients because it saves money and provides an accurate result.
-To conclude, Apache JMeter is a well-known name in the Performance Testing world which is ease-to-use, free of cost and of-course good for Performance Testing.
+To conclude, Apache JMeter is a well-known name in the Performance Testing world which is easy-to-use, free of cost and of-course good for Performance Testing.